 - Hotel Riverside Resort & Spa Contact: 32 College Road, Kumbakonam 612001

 - Quality Inn VIHA Contact: #2, New Railway Road | Kumbakonam, Tanjore Dist,Kumbakonam 612001

 Some of the places where one can eat near Sooriyanar Kovil Temple are:

 - Thanmayi Restaurant Contact: New Railway Road, Kumbakonam, India

 - Raya’s Restaurant Contact: 18,19 Head Post Office Rd, Kumbakonam 612001

 - Habibi RestaurantContact: 29/921 Sarangapani East Street, Kumbakonam

 - Dosa Plaza Kumbakonam Contact: 332 Nageshwaran North Street Kurinchi Metro Bazzar

 Neelamega Perumal Temple: Thiru Thanjaimaamani temple or Sri Neelamega Perumal Temple is situated in Vennathankarai village of Thanjavur district in Tamil Nadu, dedicated to Lord Vishnu and also one of the 108 Divya Desam Temples.
-The Lord of the temple is praised by Saints Boothazhwar and Tirumangai Azhwar in their Mangalasasanam hymns.
-The Lord in this temple appears in sitting posture as Veera SingaPerumal and Narashimar.
-Sri Yoga Narasimha is in the front Mandap.
-Also Sri Lakshmi Narasimha is in the prakara of Neelmega Perumal temple.
-According to history the temple is thought to have been constructed by the rulers of the Pallava Dynasty.
-Later it was renovated by the rulers of Chola Dynasty and Pandya Dynasty.
+Further, the Lord in this temple appears in sitting posture as Veera SingaPerumal and Narashimar.
+Sri Yoga Narasimha is also in the front Mandap.